forgi86/pyMPC/README.md

 ## Installation

-1. Copy or clone the pyMPC project in a local folder.
+1. Get a local copy the pyMPC project.
 For instance, run
 ```
 git clone https://github.com/forgi86/pyMPC.git
 ```
+in a terminal to clone the project using git.
+Alternatively, download the zipped pyMPC project from [this link](https://github.com/forgi86/pyMPC/zipball/master) and extract it in a local folder

 2. Install pyMPC by running
 ```
 pip install -e .
 ```
-in the pyMPC root folder (where the file setup.py is located).
+in the pyMPC project root folder (where the file setup.py is located).

 ## Usage